 This page's Search button triggers this ⇒ Python script, which in turn builds a "term site:site" site-specific search query, and passes it to a selected search provider using an HTTP redirect.
 The net effect displays results in the provider's page.
 The script uses basic CGI, and its redirect is a simple technique that leverages work already performed by search providers that have crawled the site (invited or not).
 Assorted tips:

 Because this page delegates searches to third-parties, it comes with some inherent caveats.
 First and foremost, some search providers may both track searchers, and insert ads and unrelated photos in results.
 In testing, Google's search results for "fortran" at this site included paid ads for compilers, and Bing displayed pictures of pastry chefs for "decorators" (yes, really).
-In addition, Google occasionally disables the Back button in some contexts, for reasons not yet isolated.
+Google also disables the Back button in some contexts, for reasons not yet isolated.

 Search would ideally avoid third parties altogether, of course, but a more custom solution is currently outside this site's proprietor's schedule.
-For more on web search privacy options, see this and this; or try a web search...
+For more on web search privacy options, see this; or try a web search...